gregorriegler/test-first-thinking-learning-hour/README.md

 The Goal is to come up with a good first Test case.
 Bonus is, if it compiles and fails.
-Starting Point, Leap Years: https://cyber-dojo.org/creator/choose_ltf?exercise_name=Leap%20Years If there is time left, try something more difficult with Tic Tac Toe: https://codingdojo.org/kata/tic-tac-toe/
+Starting Point, Leap Years: https://cyber-dojo.org/creator/choose_ltf?exercise_name=Leap%20Years If there is time left, try something more difficult with Tic Tac Toe: https://codingdojo.org/kata/tic-tac-toe/ Those are katas we can solve using pure functions.

 ### Conclusion
 Have the participants explain in their own words what they think they need to focus on when starting Test-First.